milos-pujic/cypress-cucumber-e2e-tests/docs/execute-e2e-minikube.md

-# Execute Cypress Cucumber Tests using Minikube's Kubernetes locally
+# Execute Cypress Cucumber Tests using Minikube's Kubernetes Locally

 Before you proceed, you should setup and start minikube using [this guide](/docs/minikube-setup.md).